We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - order lab tests

-- write prescriptions for erectile dysfunction treatments or controlled substances that may cause substance use disorder
+- write prescriptions for erectile dysfunction treatments or controlled substances that could contribute to substance use disorder

 Signing up for Amwell is said to be pretty simple.
 Once you’ve taken a few minutes to create an account, your information is then safely stored.

 Online visits with Amwell are private and secure, as they use secure streaming video.
-Amwell is HIPAA-compliant, which allows you to safely and confidentially consult with a healthcare professional online.
+Amwell is Health Insurance Portability and Accountability Act (HIPAA)-compliant, which allows you to consult with a clinician online safely and confidentially.

 The service is generally well reviewed.
 Online reviews reveal that users are generally satisfied with the care they received.